Stop in the name of safety! Our technicians are trained to perform 2013 Mazda CX-5 brake checks, services, and repairs. Schedule your appointment.

 Your Mazda CX-5 may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that can outlast the 170,000-mile mark.
 But if you can't stop it, then it's scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Safe driving and responsive brakes go hand in hand.
 What's more, waiting for things to figure themselves out can result in more damage to your brakes and your wallet.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 We can help prevent that damage from happening.
 Get your 2013 Mazda CX-5 brakes fixed at Firestone Complete Auto Care.
 We offer many affordable brake repairs like pad/shoe replacement, brake rotor/drum machining, brake fluid exchange/bleeding, and brake caliper and wheel cylinder installation.
 Make an appointment for Mazda CX-5 brake repairs or services today.

 Let's keep your Mazda CX-5 on the road.
 When something breaks, we're ready.
 Select from our service menu below to learn about 2013 Mazda repairs.